ekke/biz_data_x/README.md

 read more about this app here: http://bit.ly/qt-biz-data-x

-This app needs Qt 5.7 Release or greater
+This app needs Qt 5.9.1 Release or greater

 ## License Information
 [see LICENSE ( The Unlicense )](LICENSE)

 Images downloaded from https://design.google.com/icons/ - then renamed to match Qt High DPI images- and project-specific- naming
-(2 Images from Qt 5.7 Galelry APP in images/extra)
+(2 Images from Qt 5.7 Gallery APP in images/extra)

 [see /images/LICENSE ( cc-by )](images/LICENSE)

 ## Screenshots
-This sample app uses Material Design with UI Controls provided by Qt 5.7+ and was designed and tested on Android (BlackBerry PRIV Android 6.0.1) and iOS (iPhone 6s iOS 9.3).
+This sample app uses Material Design with UI Controls provided by Qt 5.9.1+ and was designed and tested on Android (BlackBerry PRIV Android 6.0.1) and iOS (iPhone 6s iOS 9.3).

 A detailed description you'll find at my blog: http://bit.ly/qt-biz-data-x